 At the end of Babettes Feast, Babette reveals that she spent all her lottery winnings, 10,000 Francs, on the eponymous feast, as that was the price of dinner for twelve at the Cafe Anglais.
 Of course, that would be the price on the bill at the end of the meal, but that price would have to cover many other expenses beyond the cost of ingredients: the restaurant's rent (in Paris, no less, with its very high rents), the wages of the waiters, busboys, and all the kitchen staff (including Babette's), and, not least, profits for the owners.
 None of that would have been a factor in the meal Babette prepared in the film.
 Justified, in this case, in that this was really just an excuse by Babette not to leave the sisters and their village.

 The Purge is guilty of a double failure: first in not understanding what is a feasible way to improve the economy radically, and second in what are the signs of a booming economy:

 The government institutes the titular Purge, which is an annual 12-hour period during which nearly all crime is allowed.
-This is explicitly encouraged as a means of killing off homeless people and other "leeches of society" types.
+This is all but confirmed to have been instated as a means of killing off homeless people and other "leeches of society" types.
 Kill the Poor does not work as a method to improve the economy.
 Those people still buy things to sustain themselves, so you are destroying a good portion of consumers, as well as destroying a source of cheap labor.